cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-apps-xxx.rst

 Usage
 =====
 - When the user enters the detail page in the store.
-- FIXME: When the user enters the detail page for an already installed app?
+- When the user enters the detail page for an already installed app.
+- Sometimes the OUYA refreshes details of all installed apps while running.

 HTTP request